 SMS is not recommended for 2FA.
 A stronger mechanism based on an authenticator application or a physical security key should be used instead.

-SQL connections should use tls
+SQL connections should use TLS

 TLS protects communications between Remote Desktop Manager and the SQL Server instance.